Skip to content

 Enable necessary plugins, like SSL or management panel plugin:

-$ /usr/sbin/rabbitmq-plugins enable \
+$ sudo /usr/sbin/rabbitmq-plugins enable \

 rabbitmq_management \